 M.A. in philosophy with ethics, law and politics specialization

 Provides students with a broad background in the central debates—both historical and contemporary—in social, political, ethical and legal philosophy.
-Students will work with faculty members who have research specializations in a number of areas within value theory, including liberal and democratic theory, feminism, Marxism, critical theory, among others.
+Students work with faculty members who have research specializations in a number of areas within value theory, including liberal and democratic theory, feminism, Marxism, critical theory, among others.

-Graduate Certificate in Ethics, Law, and Politics
+Graduate Certificate in Ethics, Law and Politics

 Research and scholarships